mishamashkanov/Game_2048/README.md

 Our game consists of 3 windows: SCORE, HIGHSCORE and RESET SCORE - Show our achievement in this moment
-HIGHSCORE - SHOW our high achivement of all playings RESET - It restartes our game to beginning (use ESC) And you can use arrows on your keyboard to play in our game!!!
+HIGHSCORE - SHOW our high achivement of all playings and this result saves to highscore.txt RESET - It restartes our game to beginning (use ESC) And you can use arrows on your keyboard to play in our game!!!